-Bio: Tina is the Director of the Allscripts Developer Program at Allscripts.
-Tina is responsible for managing the day to day operations of the Allscripts Developer Program, ensuring information, documentation and support is available for developers through online tools like the Allscripts’ Developer Portal (http://developer.allscripts.com), and marketing the applications and integration built by developers directly to our client base through the Allscripts Application Store (https://store.allscripts.com).
-Prior to her role in developer relations, she served as Associate General Counsel for Allscripts, with responsibilities for third-party contracting and partner management, client contracts, privacy and security issues and labor and employment matters.
+Bio: Tina Joros is the Vice President and General Manager of the Open Business Unit.
+Tina is responsible for managing the day-to-day operations of the Allscripts Developer Program (ADP), ensuring information, documentation and support is available for developers through online tools, such as the Allscripts Developer Portal (http://developer.allscripts.com), and marketing the applications, integrations built by developers directly to our client base through the Allscripts Application Store (https://store.allscripts.com).
+Prior to her role in developer relations, Tina served as Associate General Counsel for Allscripts (Eclipsys Systems), with responsibilities for third-party contracting and partner management, client contracts, privacy and security issues, and labor and employment matters.

 Posts by :

 - Guides front-desk staff through triage intake when patients first call

 - Helps route calls appropriately with full documentation, so patients don’t repeat themselves

 - Enables custom protocols and custom routing

 - Streamlines after-hours handling and documentation, removing the daily faxes

 - Reduces liability by automating triage documentation and sending data to the EHR

 Sometimes the best way to capture information is with a picture.
 Photographs can help clinicians diagnose conditions and monitor progress, especially in specialties such as plastic surgery, dermatology, burn care, wound care and vein care.